IBM-Bluemix-Docs/go/healthcheck.md

 Declare liveness and readiness probes alongside your Kubernetes deployment.
 Both probes use the same configuration parameters:

-* The kubelet waits for `initialDelaySeconds` before the first probe.
+* The kubelet waits for `initialDelaySeconds` before the initial probe.

 * The kubelet probes the service every `periodSeconds` seconds.
 The default is 1.